Automattic/wp-calypso/packages/packaged-tour/README.md

 # packaged-tour

-A React tour library for generating guided tours.
+A React tour library for generating configurable and reactive guided tours.
 It carries a simple API via configuration and allows any content to be rendered for step and minimized views.

+The main idea has been to keep a minimalist setup for basic usage, but one extensible/configurable to accomodate more complex use cases.

-Contains optional effects (like spotlight and overlay) that can be enabled/disabled depending on desired use.
+We've kept the initial setup minimal, with very little in the way of styling (not much outside of a basic box-shadow for the steps and arrow indicator).
+Contains some optional effects (like spotlight and overlay) that can be enabled/disabled depending on desired use.

+Uses Popper.js underneath (also customizable via the tour configuration).

 ## Usage

+### A tour is made up of the following components:

+- A number of `steps`, made up of:
+  - some arbitrary metadata
+  - a set of optional reference elements (selectors) for rendering a step near
+- Two renderers (used as render props internally):
+  - a step renderer (React component/function passed a set of properties)
+  - a minimized view renderer (in case we also want to render a minimized view instead of closing)
+- A close handler
+- Some optional props

+See [types.ts](./src/types.ts) for the full definition of the various entities.

+### A typical expected workflow builds around:

+1. Define the criteria for showing a tour.
+2. Define a configuration for the tour, passing along a handler for closing.
+3. Render it (or not).

+### Sample

 ```
-import { Button, Flex } from '@wordpress/components';
-import { useState } from '@automattic/element';
-import { previous, next, close } from '@wordpress/icons';
 import Tour from '@automattic/packaged-tour';

-function MyTour() {
+function FooBar() {
+	// 1.
+Define the criteria for showing a tour:
 	const [ showTour, setShowTour ] = useState( true );

+	// 2.
+Define a configuration for the tour, passing along a handler for closing.
 	const config = {
 		steps: [
 			{